RTEMS/rtems-docs/eng/glossary.rst

         "Source code (also referred to as source or code) is the version of software as it is originally written (i.e., typed into a computer) by a human in plain text (i.e., human readable alphanumeric characters)."

+    task
+        This project uses the
+        `thread definition of Wikipedia <https://en.wikipedia.org/wiki/Thread_(computing)>`_:
+        "a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system."

+        It consists normally of a set of registers and a stack.
+The scheduler assigns processors to a subset of the ready tasks.
+The terms task and :term:`thread` are synonym in RTEMS.
+The term task is used throughout the Classic API, however, internally in the operating system implementation and the POSIX API the term thread is used.

+        A *task* is a :term:`software component`.

+    thread
+        This term has the same meaning as :term:`task`.

     YAML
         An acronym for `YAML Ain't Markup Language <https://yaml.org/>`_.